plavin/simulation-best-practices/README.md

 ### Synthetic Workload Generation

 It is possible to generate small, synthetic workloads that take significantly less time to simulate, like has been done with [previous][kim2006wsgbwfsep] [works][liang2023deacfncs].
 As with all methodologies, there are tradeoffs for using them.
+[MAMPO][ganesan2011mampo] is a multithreaded synthetic power virus generation framework targeting multicore systems.
+It uses a genetic algorithm to search for the best power virus for a given multicore system configuration.
+[SynchroTrace][nilakantan2015synchrotrace] is a trace-based multi-threaded simulation methodology that accurately replays synchronization- and dependency-aware traces for chip multiprocessor systems.
+SynchroTrace achieves this by recording synchronization events and dependencies in the traces, allowing for the replay on different hardware platforms.
+[GPGPU-Minibench][yu2015gpgpuminibench] captures the execution behavior of existing GPGPU workloads in a profile, which includes a divergence flow statistics graph (DFSG) to characterize the dynamic control flow behavior of a GPGPU kernel.
+GPGPU-MiniBench generates a synthetic miniature GPGPU kernel that exhibits similar execution characteristics as the original workload.
+[G-MAP][panda2017gmap] statistically models the GPU memory access stream locality by considering the regularity in code-localized memory access patterns and the parallelism in the execution model to create miniaturized memory proxies.
+[Mystique][liang2023mystique] is yet another technique that generates benchmarks from production AI models by leveraging PyTorch execution traces.
-For [Ditto][liang2023deacfncs], a recent work focusing on synthesizing workloads for data centers, the techniques can do well when mimicking traditional CPU performance behaviors, like branch mispredictions, cache miss rates, and IPC, these workloads generation techniques [might not be applicable to all workload studies][liang2023deacfncs], like cache compression or prefetching.
+For [Ditto][liang2023deacfncs], another recent work focusing on synthesizing workloads for data centers, the techniques can do well when mimicking traditional CPU performance behaviors, like branch mispredictions, cache miss rates, and IPC, these workloads generation techniques [might not be applicable to all workload studies][liang2023deacfncs], like cache compression or prefetching.

 ### Workload Sampling